 - Africa alone loses $14 billion in tax revenues due to the super-rich using tax havens.
 This is enough money to pay for healthcare to save the lives of 4 million children and to employ enough teachers to get every African child into school.

-Join the fight against tax havens
+Join the fight against inequality

 When it comes to paying tax, there is one rule for the super-rich and big companies and another for ordinary people.
 While the most powerful get away with paying little or nothing, ordinary citizens are left to foot the bill for government spending.